-We manage and conduct improvement and restoration activities in Nature Reserves on the Island.
-This involves a range of activities, from maintaining and upgrading trails, to planting new trees where appropriate.
+We manage Nature Reserves on the Island.
+We conduct improvement and restoration activities, including maintaining and upgrading trails and planting new trees where appropriate.
 We also monitor the Nature Reserves to ensure that they remain undisturbed and that the ongoing health of the local eco-system is maintained.

 If you take your dog to a Nature Reserve

 We welcome visitors and their four-legged friends in the Nature Reserves on Bowen Island.

 At the same time, we want all of our visitors to enjoy themselves as much as possible when they are in our beautiful natural areas.
 We hope and expect that dog owners will maintain control over their dogs at all times, and keep them in view.
 One of our Board members has been bitten by an off-leash dog in Singing Woods, and jumped upon by an off-leash dog on the way to Fairy Fen.
 We do not wish to see this kind of occurrence in the future.

 Each year we put together a “Speaker Series” where we arrange presentations on a variety of conservation-related topics, featuring informative speakers from on and off the Island.
 These sessions are very well-attended and generally run from September to April each year.